-New asylum policy could invite more illegal border crossings
+New asylum policy comes with few details, many questions

 Details were missing when the U.S. announced the policy Thursday in response to a large and growing number of Central American asylum seekers, many of them families, who are typically released in the United States while their cases are adjudicated, a process that can take years.
 The process at the border remains status quo until specific new procedures are put in place.

-Homeland Security Secretary Kirstjen Nielsen said that the next step was "more legal paperwork" with Mexico.
+Homeland Security Secretary Kirstjen Nielsen said the next step was "more legal paperwork" with Mexico.

 "So, we'll work on a technical agreement with them, but we have our teams working on that now," she told Fox News on Friday.